counter

 What is PEEK Material?

-Polyetheretherketone, or PEEK, is a semi-crystalline, high-performance, rigid engineering thermoplastic material with various beneficial properties and excellent resistance to harsh chemicals.
+Polyetheretherketone, or PEEK, is a semi-crystalline, high-performance, rigid engineering thermoplastic material with various properties and excellent resistance to harsh chemicals.

-It is one of the smoothest materials for processing in almost every vertical; however, it is mainly utilized in industries like oil and gas, aerospace, automotive, electrical, biomedical, and semi-conductor applications because of its resilient properties.
+It is one of the smoothest materials for processing in almost every vertical; however, it is mainly utilized in industries like oil and gas, aerospace, automotive, electrical, biomedical, and semiconductor applications because of its resilient properties.

-Polyetheretherketone can be processed in traditional plastic manufacturing methods like injection molding, extrusion molding, compression molding, etc.
+Polyetheretherketone can be processed in traditional plastic manufacturing methods like injection molding, extrusion molding, compression molding, etc

 Properties of Polyetheretherketone